GrantBirki/software/content/posts/tarball-deploy/index.md

 4. **Zero-Downtime Deployments** – By extracting the tarball to a new directory and updating a symlink, you can achieve zero-downtime deployments with minimal configuration.
 5. **Host-Based Services** – Many systems today are containerized, but some are still services running directly on hosts doing Git based deployments.
 Using tarball-based deployments can be a good alternative to Git based deployments if you are deploying to a host-based service.
 6. **Simple Services** – Very simple services that don't need to be containerized can benefit from tarball-based deployments.
 For example, a very simple web server that serves static files could be deployed using tarball-based deployments, and a lot of the time, this is how it is done.
+7. **Pure Configuration Changes** - If you are deploying a change consisting of only configuration files (ex: json, yaml, etc), then a tarball based deployment can also work well.
+Especially if you pair this with symlinks, you can quickly switch between different configurations.

 > *A tarball, sometimes its all you need.*